Framing Memo #1: Legitimate Elections

 - All authority comes from the consent of the governed.

-- To be legitimate, elections have to express the will of the people.
+- For government to be legitimate, elections have to express the will of the people.

 - The right to vote is what makes us free.